 EdenPURE is bringing more of its production into the United States, so they're supporting U.S. jobs.

 Do NOT buy an EdenPURE Personal Heater if you're trying to heat more than a small room with the doors closed.
 People try to save a few bucks and then get upset with the heater not heating a large area.
 Go with those rated for 1000 square feet.
-(We don't even recommend these because of the new EdenPURE GEN2.
+(We don't even recommend most of these because of the new EdenPURE GEN2.
 See below.)

 Making Your Purchase